-- 1. The construction, erection, and maintenance of any sign within Village limits shall comply with the 2018 International Building Code or the current building code adopted by the Village Board of Trustees, in addition to the following standards: - a.
-No sign with any sign area within 10 feet - b.
-No signs shall be erected, constructed, or maintained to obstruct any fire escape, required exit, window, or door opening used as a means of egress. - c.
-Freestanding signs shall be designed in compliance with applicable ANSI and ASCI standards. - d.
-Signs shall be located and designed in a manner that does not interfere with safe vehicular and pedestrian circulation or public safety signals and signs. - i.
-No sign shall be constructed or maintained in such a manner as to likely interfere with, obstruct the view of, or be confused with any authorized traffic sign, signal, or device, including the use of words "stop," "go," "look," slow", "danger" or any other similar phrase or word, nor employ any sign elements such as colored lamps and lights which are red, amber or green, in a manner which may interfere with, mislead or confuse the traffic. - e.
+The construction, erection, and maintenance of any sign within Village limits shall comply with the 2018 International Building Code or the current building code adopted by the Village Board of Trustees, in addition to the following standards:

+- 1. No freestanding sign shall be erected with sign area within 10 feet of any other freestanding structure. - 2.
+No signs shall be erected, constructed, or maintained to obstruct any fire escape, required exit, window, or door opening used as a means of egress. - 3.
+Freestanding signs shall be designed in compliance with applicable ANSI and ASCI standards. - 4.
+Signs shall be located and designed in a manner that does not interfere with safe vehicular and pedestrian circulation or public safety signals and signs. - a.
+No sign shall be constructed or maintained in such a manner as to likely interfere with, obstruct the view of, or be confused with any authorized traffic sign, signal, or device, including the use of words "stop," "go," "look," slow", "danger" or any other similar phrase or word, nor employ any sign elements such as colored lamps and lights which are red, amber or green, in a manner which may interfere with, mislead or confuse vehicular or non-vehicular traffic. - b.
 All illuminated signs shall adhere to the following construction standards: - i.
-Light sources shall be shielded from all adjacent buildings and streets, and shielding shall be installed in a manner that minimizes light emission above the highest horizontal plane of the fixture. - ii.
-Lighting shall not create excessive glare to pedestrians or motorists, nor obstruct the visibility of authorized traffic signs, signals, or devices, nor any authorized public information signs.
+Light sources shall be shielded from all adjacent buildings, streets, and properties.
+Shielding shall be installed in a manner that minimizes light emission above the highest vertical extent of the fixture. - ii.
+Lighting shall not create excessive glare to pedestrians or motorists, nor obstruct the visibility of authorized traffic signs, signals, or devices, or any authorized public information signs.